 Now available on Amazon.com!

 Do you have toilet paper wars in your marriage?
 The View’s Sunny Hostein does.
-OK, maybe it isn’t a war, but The View co-host spoke recently about her toilet paper habits and annoys her spouse.
+OK, maybe it isn’t a war, but The View co-host spoke recently about the toilet paper habits and annoys her spouse.
 To a single person, it sounds like toilet paper should be a non-conversation, right?
 Wrong!
 Toilet paper can be a […]Read More

 Are Relationship Contracts Better for Marriage?
 The Big Bang Theory makes me laugh out loud, especially when Sheldon starts talking roommate and relationship contracts.
 More and more, viewers are thinking it’s a good idea.
 And last night’s episode (Season 11, Episode 10) was right up the Five-Year Marriage alley!
 Storyline Summary: Like many “real life” […]Read More